What does Picus Do?

 Picus Security and Pentesec

 Picus has been implemented within Pentesec’s Managed Service to enhance our ability to protect our customers.
 Our Managed Service gives you the support you need when you need it and our team are always here to answer your questions.
 We provide you with easy to read reports containing high level detail and provide rapid response SLAs that will protect you against new and known vulnerabilities.
-Our Technical Team operate out of our own NOC, with a dedicated out of hours phone number to ensure you always reach a Level 3 Engineer on your first call.
+Our Technical Team operate out of our own NOC, with a dedicated out of hours phone number to ensure you always reach a Certified Engineer on your first call.

 If you don’t need a fully Managed Service, we also offer Picus’ Breach and Attack Simulation solution as a standalone service.
 We will manage everything for you and provide reports about any gaps in your infrastructure and, if there are problems, we are available to provide a remediation consultation that dives into your configurations, logs and determines what fixes are required and if they can be applied within your environment.